-To protect its intrinsic value, beauty and open character, the countryside will first and foremost be safeguarded from inappropriate development.
-Exceptions to development in the countryside will be considered appropriate where:
+To protect its intrinsic value, beauty, open character and landscape character, the countryside will first and foremost be safeguarded from unsustainable development.
+Development in the countryside will be considered sustainable where:

-- a) It is for outdoor sport or recreation purposes (including ancillary buildings) and it can be demonstrated that the proposed scheme cannot be provided within or adjacent settlement boundaries; or - The proposal involves the change of use, re-use or extension of existing buildings which lead to the enhancement of the immediate setting; or - c) It significantly contributes to economic growth, job creation and/or diversification of rural businesses; or - d) It relates to the provision of stand-alone renewable energy developments in line with policy DM2: Renewable Energy and Low Carbon Development; or - e) It relates to the provision of accommodation for a rural worker in line with policy DM5 Enabling Rural Worker Accommodation.
+- a) It is for outdoor sport or recreation purposes (including ancillary buildings) and it can be demonstrated that the proposed scheme cannot be provided within or adjacent to settlement boundaries; or - The proposal involves the change of use, re-use or extension of existing buildings which lead to the enhancement of the immediate setting; or - c) It significantly contributes to economic growth, job creation and/or diversification of rural businesses; or - d) It relates to the provision of stand-alone renewable energy developments in line with Policy DM2: Renewable Energy and Low Carbon Development; or - e) It relates to the provision of accommodation for a rural worker in line with Policy DM5 Enabling Rural Worker Accommodation.